westonMS/ecen520_student/resources/assignment_mechanics.md

     * Complete any assignment specific responses in the report.
 These will be listed in the assignment instructions.
 8. Commit, tag, and push your repository with the predetermined assignment tag.

+Each assignment has a `assignment_check.py` script that you can run to check your repository for compliance with the assignment requirements.

 ## Assignment Grading Checklist